bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

     bagOfToys.push(gift);
 }
 ```

-To be sure, we can wrap it in a `try / catch` block to handle if the Promise is rejected:
+We wait until we've retrieved a gift successfully, and then we'll add it to the bag :gift: To be sure, we can wrap it in a `try / catch` block to handle if the Promise is rejected:

 ```javascript
 const fetchChristmasGift = async (name) => {